 Anvilicious: In keeping with the political tone of S7's second half, Charlie ended up being a rather unsubtle mouthpiece for the writers' political beliefs.
-She's seen hacking into a political website and stealing millions of dollars of other people's campaign contributions and then funneling their donations away to causes that she would prefer to support, which is obviously illegal and wrong, but she's presented as being a wonderful and heroic person for doing it because the campaign she steals from is conservative and therefore obviously "evil".
+She's seen hacking into a political website and stealing millions of dollars of other people's campaign contributions and then funneling their donations away to causes that she would prefer to support, which is obviously illegal, but she's presented as being a wonderful and heroic person for doing it because the campaign she steals from is conservative and therefore obviously "evil".

 Ruby possessing a comatose body whose soul had already moved on to the afterlife, in an attempt to remove the rape implications of Sam having sex with her.

 Ruby is a snarky, fearless Action Girl in Season 3.
 In the next season, she... isn't.
-This is at least partially due to Genevieve Cortese wanting Ruby to seem vulnerable and innocent and so she plays her differently than Katie Cassidy does, but the writing itself for Ruby provides for less Badassery in Season 4.
+This is at least partially due to Genevieve Cortese wanting Ruby to seem vulnerable and innocent and so she plays her differently than Katie Cassidy does, but the writing itself for Ruby provides for less badassery in Season 4.

 In Season 5, Castiel's power is nerfed and he begins to be used for more comical scenes after being cut off from Heaven; since he's a regular character now, he's not allowed to become too powerful.
 Completely reversed in the following seasons when his angelic powers are fully restored.

 Angels in general were described as the most unbelievably powerful entities besides God during Seasons 4 through 6, and everyone in-universe reacted with awe at them... until the Leviathans showed up and were described as being scary even to the angels.
 That said...